dart-lang/leak_tracker/doc/USAGE.md

 Dart and Flutter applications can be configured to automatically trigger memory usage events and, in case of memory overuse, to save memory heap snapshots to hard drive.
-The snapshots can be later analysed in DevTools.
+The snapshots can be later analyzed in DevTools.

 https://user-images.githubusercontent.com/12115586/234953319-6f864d25-9854-4126-b4d6-8e114b9045ff.mov